English to Chinese Translations of Chinese Contracts

 This is why it is important to involve a Chinese attorney.
 Many US attorneys do not understand the importance of these rules and will draft contracts that provide the governing law of the contract as the law of the US state where the contract is drafted, will draft the contract in English and will state that enforcement must be in the home state.
 Remember, a Chinese court will never enforce a US court judgment so any judgment obtained in a US court will never be enforced in China and, unless the Chinese company happens to have assets based in the US, the judgment is worthless.

-The Litigation Option
+The Litigation Option in China

 Instead, the only real option one has is to litigate the contract in China.
 When litigating in China things happen fast.
 For example, Chinese civil procedure allows for a preliminary seizure of all assets and other pre-judgment relief – creating a rather quick and effective way of resolving issues when compared to the lengthy US system.
 Although arbitration is an option in China, doing so means you forfeit the right to this preliminary seizure, and thus arbitration is not often used.
 That being said, if your contract is drafted in English and provides for foreign law, your case will likely find itself lost in a maze of delays and futile dead ends.

 Why?
 Because under the Chinese system the court will require the parties to prove the foreign law on any issues that are important for a decision before the proceedings are allowed to begin.
 Doing so is both time-consuming and expensive.
 The same goes for the issue of having the contract written in English.
-In such cases, the court will engage their own foreign language translator – at your expense.
+In such cases, the court will engage their own Mandarin Chinese language translator – at your expense.